polae/flet-route-async/README.md

 ---

-Here is the deployed [multipage async Flet app using the new FletFastAPI server](https://enroute.fly.dev/).
+Here is the deployed [multipage async Flet app using the new FletFastAPI server](https://enroute.fly.dev/) on [Fly.io](https://fly.io/).

 To run this locally, clone the repo to your `PROJECT_ROOT_DIRECTORY`.